JamesTev/EEG-decoding/README.md

 # World Wide Mind
-Real-time EEG decoding across 100 brains
+Real-time EEG decoding across 100 brains.
+A poster presentation for this project can be found [here](https://jamestev.github.io/msc-dissertation-poster.pdf) and the full report [here](https://jamestev.github.io/msc-dissertation.pdf).

 ## Setup
 See [MicroPython setup](/micropython/README.md) for installing, building and flashing a port of MicroPython for the Espressif ESP32 used in this project.
 Instructions are also provided for development and experimentation.